 - 1. Set the riflescope to the middle of its magnification range. - 2.
 Slide the riflescope as far forward as possible in the rings. - 3.
-While viewing through the riflescope in a normal shooting position, slowly slide the riflescope back towards your face.
-Pay attention to the field of view.
-Stop sliding the riflescope back as soon as you see the full field of view. - 4.
+While viewing through the riflescope in a normal shooting position, slowly slide the riflescope back towards the shooter's face-paying attention to the field of view.
+Just as the full view is visible, stop. - 4.
 Without disturbing the front-back placement, rotate the riflescope until the vertical crosshair exactly matches the vertical axis of the rifle.
-Use of a reticle leveling tool, a weight hung on a rope, flat feeler gauges, or a bubble level will help with this procedure.
+Use of a reticle leveling tool, a weight hung on a rope, flat feeler gauges, or bubble levels will help with this procedure. - 5.
 After aligning the reticle, tighten and torque the ring screws down per the manufacturer's instructions.